 Fenland

 § This page gives an overview of the Fenland local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Fenland occupies the heart of the Cambridgeshire Fens, a flat, low-lying expanse of rich farmland reclaimed from marshes, criss-crossed by rivers, drains, and dykes.
 Market towns such as Wisbech, March, Chatteris, and Whittlesey form the district’s main settlements, each with historic buildings, markets, and cultural attractions.
 Wisbech, often called the “Capital of the Fens,” is notable for its Georgian architecture and Peckover House.
 The River Nene and numerous waterways shape the geography, making it a landscape defined by agriculture and wide skies.
 The district’s unique setting provides a sense of openness and tranquility, while its towns serve as lively hubs in an otherwise rural and agricultural environment.

-The administrative boundary of Fenland can be viewed on OpenStreetMap: District Boundary of Fenland.
+The administrative boundary of Fenland can also be viewed on OpenStreetMap: District Boundary of Fenland.

 Key Facts about Fenland